o-minimal GAGA and a conjecture of Griffiths

-We now prove Proposition \ref{sqzerolift}.
-We have an exact sequence of $\O_{W'}$-coherent sheaves on $W'$:
+We have an exact sequence of coherent $\O_{W'}$-modules on $W'$:

-where both $I$ and $\O_W$ are coherent $\O_W$-sheaves.
-We can analytify on $W'$ and get a sequence of sheaves of $\O_{W'^{\an}}$-coherent sheaves\footnote{Note that $\O_{W'^{\an}}$, when viewed on $W$, is not the analytification of $\O_{W'}$ since that is not defined (it's not even an $\O_W$-module).} :
+where both $I$ and $\O_W$ are coherent $\O_W$-modules.
+Taking the analytification on $W'$, by Theorem \ref{anfaithful} we get a sequence of coherent $\O_{W'^{\an}}$-modules\footnote{Note that the analytifications of $\O_W,I$ as $\O_{W'}$-modules are naturally the analytifications as $\O_W$-modules.} :